trentlarson/P2P-Docs/README.md

 User Story Details, By Priority
 --------------------

- * allow selection of outgoing files to publish (small)
- * allow indication (checkbox?) to mark dirs/files as ignored forever
- * allow copying/merging to my own copy (via link?)
+ * search for stories (locally)
+   * search for data within tree, ie. restricted sets of files rather than all
+     * if match has children, suggest browsing down to find closest ancestor
+   * terms
+   * semantic data
  * import "tree-of-interest"
    * find matching people in existing GEDCOM file
      * add search ancestry to DB